Carioca menu: 5 must-try food in Rio de Janeiro

 Cachorro-quente (hot dog)

 Hot dog is a famous food all over the world.
 However, every place has a unique way of eating it.
-In the United States, traditional hot dogs are just sausages in a bun with ketchup and mustard.
+In the United States, traditional hot dogs mean sausages in a bun with ketchup and mustard.
 People from São Paulo like to top mashed potatoes into theirs.
 In João Pessoa, grounded beef is a must-have on hot dogs.

 In Rio de Janeiro, however, hot dogs are as filling as a complete meal.
 Street vendors have all kinds of toppings for your hot dogs.
 Starting with grated parmesan cheese, olives, peas, corn, and crispy shoestring potatoes, followed by hardboiled quail eggs, raisins, and tomato sauce.